 James Moss on the Kalimba

-Billy Lopez-vocals and keyboard plays popular covers
+Billy Lopez-vocals and keyboard plays popular covers at the Margaret Morton Center, 999 Broad St.

 Please support Make Music Day Bridgeport programs by contributing to City Lights/Bridgeport Art Trail.
 City Lights is the lead nonprofit organization of Make Music Day.
 Click here.
 Thank you!